2023 Prince Edward Island general election

-The 2023 Prince Edward Island general election will be held to elect the members of the 67th General Assembly of Prince Edward Island on 3 April 2023.
+The 2023 Prince Edward Island general election was held to elect the members of the 67th General Assembly of Prince Edward Island on 3 April 2023.
 The election normally required by 2 October under Prince Edward Island's fixed election date legislation was called early by Premier Dennis King at his nomination meeting on 6 March.

+The Progressive Conservatives under incumbent Premier Dennis King won a majority government, gaining a combined seven seats from the Liberal and Green parties.
+The Liberals won three seats and became the Official Opposition, replacing the Greens who held two of their seats; however, newly acclaimed Liberal leader Sharon Cameron challenged Green leader Peter Bevan-Baker for his own seat and lost, placing third behind Bevan-Baker and the PC candidate.
+Following the election, Cameron and Bevan-Baker resigned as leaders of their respective parties.

+The New Democratic Party ran candidates in all 27 districts, and the Island Party officially registered for the first time since the 2011 election, running candidates in 11 districts.
+Neither party elected any members to the Legislature.
+Voter turnout of 68.5% was the province's lowest recorded for a general election since Elections PEI began keeping records in 1966.

 Background

 Prince Edward Island's fixed election date legislation calls for a general election to be held prior to the first Monday of October in the fourth calendar year subsequent to the previous general election, which would have required an election to be held by 2 October.
-Instead, the election was called early for April 3.
+Instead, the election was called early for 3 April.